rafaelbarbeta/MicroTorr/SPECIFICATION.md

 * info, which contains the values: length, name, piece length, pieces, id_hash

-piece length will be set as 512kB for the test file pieces is a concatenation of all SHA1 hashes id_hash is a simplification, it is instead the SHA1 hash of the whole file, which will be used as an identification for this file in the swarm
+piece length will be set as 1M for the test file pieces is a concatenation of all SHA1 hashes id_hash is a simplification, it is instead the SHA1 hash of the whole file, which will be used as an identification for this file in the swarm

 ### Tracker

 The Tracker provides just one simple service with the following parameters:

 GET /annouce
-* info_hash: 20-byte SHA-1 hash of the info dictionary from the .torrent file.
+* info_hash: 20-byte SHA-1 hash of the info dictionary from the .mtorrent file.
+In this case, is id_hash.
 * peer_id: 20 byte randomly generated id
 * ip: peer ip
 * port: The port number the peer is listening on.